May 12, 2015

 You should check your pet's ID tag regularly to make sure it's still readable—a heavily scratched or broken tag won't do any good.
 And, of course, if your contact information changes, you should update the tag immediately.

 An ID tag is even more important if you and your cat are traveling or moving.
-Pets have been known to get loose on airport tarmacs or at roadside rest stops, and you'll have a much better chance of recovering your pet if he has an ID.
-Make sure his tag bears your cell phone number or the number of someone who can contact you or take responsibility for your pet if you're out of reach.
+Pets have been known to get loose on airport tarmacs or at roadside rest stops, and you'll have a much better chance of recovering your pet if they have an ID.
+Make sure their tag bears your cell phone number or the number of someone who can contact you or take responsibility for your pet if you're out of reach.

 Types of tags